Shwheelz/veekun_scraper/README.md

 # veekun_scraper
-Scrapes a single page of Veekun for Pokemon data

 The veekun_scraper is a Ruby script that allows you to pull Pokemon data from single pages of Veekun and format it they way you want it.
 There are currently two examples.